ioof-holdings/redux-subspace/README.md

 ## Upgrading From Version 1 to Version 2

-When upgrading to version 2 or Redux Subspace, refer to the [migration guide](/docs/Migrating.md) to work through all the breaking changes.
+When upgrading to version 2 of Redux Subspace, refer to the [migration guide](/docs/Migrating.md) to work through all the breaking changes.

 ## Media